seanreed1111/sql-recipes/recipes.md

 11 rows SELECTed.
 The newly designated AVGTREND value is calculated as described, using both preceding and following rows.
 Both our original recipe and this modified version are rounded out with a WHERE clause to SELECT only data FROM the OE.ORDERS table for the year 1999.
-We group by the derived month number so that our traditional sum of ORDER_TOTAL in the second field of the results aggregates correctly, and finish up ordering logically by the month number.
+We GROUP BY the derived month number so that our traditional sum of ORDER_TOTAL in the second field of the results aggregates correctly, and finish up ordering logically by the month number.

 ---